 If you live or work in Fishtown, you’ve probably noticed that there are at least 10 coffee shops, but only one or two spots to grab an actual breakfast.
 Over Easy Breakfast Club is here to fix that - at least Friday through Sunday when they’re open.
 This bright and airy spot has a long bar and plenty of tables where you can sit, drink coffee, and be glad you’re not at home trying to figure out how to make a frittata.
 If you’re looking for something savory, the lox and breakfast sandwich are solid bets, but make sure to get some of the pancakes with walnut honey butter for the table.

 After your parents spend the whole morning taking dozens of photos of you in front of the Liberty Bell, you’re probably going to be hungry.
 High Street on Market is part restaurant and part bakery, and they serve coffee from Rival Brothers.
-Come for the breakfast sandwiches and pastries, as well as the Old Bay potatoes that put standard hash browns to shame.
+Come for the breakfast sandwiches and pastries, as well as the Old Bay potatoes that put regular hash browns to shame.
 The service is attentive, if not terribly fast, but you could probably use a break before the guided tour of the Betsy Ross House.

 When you’re looking to bring a date to a trendy neighborhood spot that makes you look cooler than you are, head to Hungry Pigeon in Queen Village.
-The menu will be a little different anytime you come here, but dishes like their seasonal Dutch baby and the house-made chicken sausage are two of the best things you can eat for brunch in Philly.
+The menu will be a little different anytime you come here, but dishes like their seasonal Dutch baby and the chicken sausage are two of the best things you can eat for brunch in Philly.
 And if you’re on the fence about the bread basket, trust us and order it - life’s short and the sticky bun is good.

 When you’re not a mimosa or Bloody Mary fan, sometimes brunch can be a bit lonely.
 Find your people at Hawthornes, a beer cafe with a laid-back weekend brunch that’s hearty and fast.
 The portions are big, and so is the beer menu.
-If you’d rather have brunch at home, you can get most of the brunch dishes and a six-pack of beer to-go.
+If you’d rather have brunch at home, you can get most of the brunch dishes and a six-pack of beer to go.

 For you, it’s not brunch without a side of smoked fish and a bagel topped with a dollop of cream cheese the size of your fist.
 For the closest thing to New York without any bridges or tunnels required, Queen Village’s Famous 4th Street Deli is your best bet.
 They don’t take reservations, but there’s no one else in town stacking corned beef higher or smearing cream cheese thicker.